AndreWohnsland/CocktailBerry/readme.md

 ## Side Notes

 As you probably noticed, the interface is in German since this is the native language of all my friends (which are the users of the machine).
-I am planing to translate all text to English at some point, and give the possibility to choose between both languages, but currently there is no planned date for that.
+I am planing to translate all text to English at some point, and give the possibility to choose between both languages, but currently there is no planned date for that.# New Document